snotskie/ttrpg/md/index.md

 Also note:

-- **Helping Yourself:** During your turn, before you use your current roll to take your action, you may spend Blessings as usual to increase the value of your current roll, so long as you have not already done so that round.
-Choose an amount from $1$ to $6$ you would like to increase your current roll by, then spend Blessings to attempt to provide yourself Help to achieve that increase.
+- **Helping Yourself:** During your turn, before you use your current roll to take your action, you may spend Blessings as usual to attempt to increase the value of your current roll, so long as you have not already done so that round.
 - **Sparking:** You may also spend ⊜⊜ as usual to upgrade your current roll to a Spark roll before your action.
 Use these to your advantage to jump ahead of your opponents to nab the special action for the round!
 - **Streamlined Success:** To streamline Endeavors, the GM allow all Checks to automatically succeed, providing larger effects for higher rolls.
 - **Receiving Aid:** If the GM does streamline Checks this way, then "recieve aid" effects would be unable to activate.
 At GM discretion, such effects may never activate, always activate, or only activate once per Endeavor per effect.
 - **Multiple Tracks:** If an Endeavor spans a larger playing field than normal, the GM may divide the Endeavor into two or three tracks, where who you can interact with is limited based on which track you are on.
-Depending on the situation, you may be able to change tracks by spending a Blessing of at least a certain value.
+Depending on the situation, you may be able to change tracks by performing a Fortune Check.
 In any case, the Endeavor still only has one special action per round across all tracks.

 ### GM Guide · Large-Scale Endeavors
 <!-- _class: guide -->